1 dead, teen injured after shooting near downtown West Palm Beach

 One person is dead and a 16-year-old boy is injured after a shooting at an apartment complex near downtown West Palm Beach.

-The incident occurred around 9:20 p.m. at the Dunbar Village Apartments near North Tamarind Street.
+The incident occurred around 9:20 p.m. at the Dunbar Village Apartments near North Tamarind Avenue.

 Mike Jachles, with the West Palm Beach Police Department, said one person of an undisclosed age or sex was found fatally shot on Grant Street and the teen was found injured a few hundred feet away, along Adams Street.